steveyttt/go/README.md

 	//Create a map with a KEY of string and a value type of INT m := map[string]int{
 		"James":           32,
-		"Miss Moneypenny": 25, //even needs a trailing , (Not like JSON) }
+		"Miss Moneypenny": 25,
+	}
 ```

 ### **range**
-You can then range over a map as needed
+You can range over a map as needed.
+You can range over lots of things.
 ```
 	//print out the key value pairs of all entries in the map for k, v := range m {